ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

-HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF), and an authenticated encryption with additional data (AEAD) algorithm.
+HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF), and an Authenticated Encryption with Associated data (AEAD) algorithm.

 This document defines the use of HPKE with JOSE.
 The specification chooses a specific subset of the HPKE features to use with JOSE.